 About the Love Research Army

 The Love Research Army, formerly known as the Army of Women, is committed to encouraging and facilitating breast cancer research in all people, regardless of age, race, gender, sexual identity, with or without a breast cancer diagnosis.
 We combat the disparities that exist in research by challenging the scientific community to launch studies that are as inclusive and diverse as the people that breast cancer affects.
 We consistently and intentionally recruit members who are willing and excited to participate in breast cancer research.
-We are committed to thoughtfully engaging over 380,000 members by providing them with ongoing, real-time access to an array of studies.
+We are committed to thoughtfully engaging over 300,000 supporters by providing them with ongoing, real-time access to an array of studies.

 Impact breast cancer research and join the Love Research Army.
 Find out more, sign up, and join today!